chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >./run_window_cuda.sh

 If you have multiple GPUs you may want to split these steps into parallel runs, or run each over a CPU cluster.
+Each window takes roughly 12 hours, there are 32 windows.
+This may of course take a substantial amount of time depending on your available resource.
+You can skip running the simulations if you prefer given that all outputs, with the exception of trajectories, are provided in the tarball.

 If you downloaded the tar file, all outputs from the simulation have been moved into "./md_output" (minus the trajectory files).